Alcohol bottles on the table and a drunken person laying on the bed

 • Glutamate.
 Glutamate, an excitatory neurotransmitter, “excites” (stimulates) nerve cells to deliver messages in our brain.
 It’s vital for proper brain functioning.
 Alcohol inhibits glutamate, decreasing the speed of neural activity and slowing brain processes.
 This is partly why our reasoning and judgment become impaired the more alcohol we consume.

-The more alcohol we consume, the more alcohol builds in our bloodstream, and the greater the effects of GABA and glutamate.
+The more alcohol we consume, the more alcohol builds in our bloodstream, and the greater the effects on GABA and glutamate.
 This is why intoxication leads to slower reaction times, slower thought processes, loss of motor control, slurred speech, dizziness, and lowered inhibitions.

 Diagram about how alcohol affects the different parts of the brain

-What Parts of the Brain Does Alcohol Affect?
+What Parts of the Body Process Alcohol?

 Now that we have a general understanding of how alcohol causes intoxication, let’s get a bit more specific: what parts of the brain does alcohol affect that makes us drunk?
 Here’s a look at 6 areas of our brain that alcohol acts on to cause those familiar symptoms of intoxication: